oceantracker/oceantracker/docs/_build/html/_sources/info/parameter_ref/PolygonStats2D_timeBased.rst.txt

 		- possible_values: ``[True, False]``

 	* ``z_max`` :   ``<class 'float'>``   *<optional>*
-		Description: Count only those particles with vertical positions <= to this value
+		Description: Count only those particles with vertical position <= to this value

 		- default: ``1e+32``

 	* ``z_min`` :   ``<class 'float'>``   *<optional>*
-		Description: Count only those particles with vertical positions >=  to this value
+		Description: Count only those particles with vertical position >=  to this value

 		- default: ``-1e+32``